Step 1) Verify & Secure Your Utah LLC's Name

 Step 4) File Certificate Of Organization

 Once you’ve verified your brand name with the state, you can then file a Certificate of Organization online or through the mail with the Division of Corporations to legally form your Utah LLC.
 It declares the basics of your business including:

 - Name and address of the LLC along with ownership information.

 - Name and address of the LLC’s Registered Agent.

 - Name and address of the organizers (must not be a member or manager).

 - Although not publicly-posted, you will also need the phone number, SSN, and birthdate of any owners of your LLC when filing so be sure to have that information available.

 Filing Fee: $70

-First thing’s first when it comes to the regulatory side of this journey.
-Begin your research with the Utah State Tax Commission.
+If you have employees, sales tax, or an S-Corp, you will want a CPA to help you with your tax compliance.
+However, if you want to handle those matters on your own, begin your research with the Utah State Tax Commission.
 Everything you need to know and then some can be found there if you aren’t working on this with a professional.

-Note that this article on how to form an LLC in Utah isn’t a legal document or legal advice.
+Note that this guide on how to form an LLC in Utah isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
-For specific legal questions regarding how to form an LLC in Utah or business in general, please consult with a lawyer or other accredited professional.
+For specific legal questions regarding Utah LLC formation, please consult with a business attorney.
+We recommend Melling Law.